 YouthWorks! is requesting \$12,000 to assist with operational costs of office space in Census Tract 10.02 as part of the Hopewell Dreamer Outreach Project.
 This project will connect Santa Fe Dreamers Projects' proven set of outreach to the high need population, age 15-35, found in Census Tract 10.02.
 Through regular targeted outreach activities, YouthWorks! aims to increase participation in the Deferred Action program which provides legal work authorization and access to a social security number to immigrants ages 15-35.
 Santa Fe Dreamers Project staff will conduct quarterly outreach projects targeting residents census tract 10.02 including educational forums and legal clinics at Santa Fe YouthWorks!, Hopewell Community Center, St. Bede's Church, Salazar Elementary School, DeVargas Middle School and Santa Fe High School.
 These are designed to inform residents about Deferred Action, screen for eligibility, and refer for services.

-Allegra Love said she is the Director of the Dreamers' Project, of which YouthWorks! is the fiscal sponsor .She said this is the first time for her to come before this Committee but this Committee supported her work through the Adelante Program under Santa Fe Public Schools, but she has since left.
+Allegra Love said she is the Director of the Dreamers' Project.
+She noted that YouthWorks! is the fiscal sponsor of the Dreamers Project.
+She said this is the first time for her to come before this Committee but this Committee supported her work through the Adelante program but she has since left the Adelante program.